holdenweb/textual-forms/README.md

 As of this initial release, the _form.py_ demo shows the (vestigial) framework's current capabilities.
-There's some LLM-generated code in there, but I've read all of it and nothing seems too outré.
 Even the bits that don't actually work are credible :).

 ### Architecture